mv-Karthikeyan/nodejs-on-ec2-youtube/README.md

 # Node public repo Hello World subscribe to my channel , thanks you

-Simple node.js app that servers  "Welcome Kartikeyan & Credit with Thanks to - A Monk in Cloud"
+Simple node.js app that servers  "Welcome Kartikeyan& Credit with Thanks to - A Monk in Cloud"

 Great for testing simple deployments on Cloud